 I’m a big fan of Water Kefir and Kombucha for their probiotics and beneficial enzymes.
-They do require specific cultures though (available here) so if you don’t happen to have a SCOBY sitting around your kitchen, you are pretty much out of luck.
+They do require specific cultures though (I use these water kefir grains and this kombucha scoby) so if you don’t happen to have a SCOBY sitting around your kitchen, you are pretty much out of luck.

 Luckily, as there is an easy lacto-fermented drink that you can make with basic ingredients from your grocery store, and your kids will probably even drink it!